 Lampshaded in the Easter special "Planet Of The Dead", when Captain Magambo is heard to shout "I don't believe it!
 Guns that work!" as rocket launchers tear apart aliens.

 In Star Trek, The Borg shields adapt to normal phasers and other energy weapons, but prove ineffective against bullets.
 Sometimes it seems the Federation could have quickly ended the Borg threat by replicating a few million tommy-guns, or designing other impact weapons, they instead concentrated on randomized versions of their Zap Gun technology.
 Though in the live-action works, not only have we never seen Borg being attacked by bullets for more than two drones worth of casualties, which is slightly less than the average number of Borg casualties before Borg adapt, but the bullets themselves were forcefields generated in a holodeck.
+We have, admittedly, seen Borg drones successfully taken out by simple kinetic impactnote Data's snapping of their necks, Worf's knife, etc. for multiple drones' worth of casualties across multiple seasons, which would support the idea of bullets also continuing to work as they use the same basic damage mechanism (ram physical object into Borg drone really really hard).

 The novels of the Star Trek expanded universe (particularly Star Trek: Destiny) actually give Starfleet guns made around the same concept of Picard's idea.
 One character even refers to them as 'old technology given new life' as he sprays down a few dozen Borg drones.